pnedonosko/tenant-extension/README.md

 =============

 Ensure following is done before installing and running the extension:
-* This extension requires MySQL dump of a target tenant from eXo Cloud.
-The dump should be applied to a clean database before running the extension.
+* This extension requires MySQL backup (dump) of a target tenant from eXo Cloud.
+The backup should be applied to a clean database before running the extension.
 Request a backup via eXo Cloud support channel.
 * Obtain clean eXo Platform Enterprise or Express edition Tomcat bundle, it should of a version currently used by eXo Cloud.
-You have to use the same version as eXo Cloud runs for initial migration and then only upgrade to higher versions.
+You have to use the same version as eXo Cloud runs for data restoration and then only upgrade to higher versions.
 * Install MySQL of latest supported by eXo Cloud version for your infrastructure.
 * Use the same Java version as by current eXo Cloud.